codykirkpatrick/rothman-qbasic/README.md

 <ul>
   <li>By Cody Kirkpatrick</li>
   <li>Contact: codyk@talismanred.com</li>
-  <li>Last update 01/2024</li>
+  <li>Last update 08/2024</li>
 </ul>

 ## What is contained here

-List of original code files; my updated file; demo files
+Source code; demo files

 ## Explanation of Rothman's system

 This is a QuickBasic version of David Rothman's sports ranking code.
 Yes, QuickBasic!
-The code was originally written in the late 80's, after all.
+The code was originally developed in the late 80's, after all.

 Simplified, Rothman's system works based on the following principles:
 - Every game played is of equal weight/value